zacharyabolton/MiniCPM-o_inference_optimization/README.md

 # Process Documentation

-See optimization process documentation in `solution-documentation.txt`.
+See initial optimization process documentation in `solution-documentation.txt`.

+See further optimization process documentation in `solution-documentation-2.txt`.

 # Installation